ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-react/vault-service.md

 - `set()` - call `super.login()` passing the session
 - `clear()` - call `super.logout()`
-- `get()` - call `super.getSession()`, or if all you need is the `token` from the session, remove this entirely since the base classes exposes the current token if it is avaliable
+- `get()` - call `super.getSession()`, or if all you need is the `token` from the session, remove this entirely since the base classes exposes the current token if it is available

 There are several other options as well.
 Consult with your Solutions Architect as to what the best course of action may be for your application.